mxntisbadatkotlin/Best-Code-Learning-Resources/README.md

 # Best Code Learning Resources

-A collection of learning resources for some programming languages.
+A collection of learning resources for top 27 programming languages.
 Use the links below to quickly access the best resources for each language.

 **Table of Contents**